Skip to main content

 Are Early Decision Applicants More Qualified?

-Students who apply early decision might be more qualified overall than those who apply regular decision.
-After all, they are the students who have decided months ahead of time where they want to attend college.
+Students who apply early decision (ED) might be more qualified overall than those who apply regular decision (RD).
+After all, they are the students who have decided where they want to attend college months in advance.
+This also might mean they’ve been ahead of the curve throughout their high school years.

-Maybe this also means they are the same students who have been ahead of other curves throughout their high school years.
-While it’s hard to find statistics about the average SAT or GPA of early decision applicant pools, it’s safe to say that students who apply early are forward thinking planners who pay close attention to detail.
-Could this alone account for the sometimes very large discrepancy between acceptance rates?
+While it’s hard to find statistics about the average SAT or GPA specifically of early decision applicants, it’s safe to say that students who apply early are forward-thinking planners who pay close attention to detail.
+This alone accounts for the sometimes significant discrepancy between acceptance rates.

 Is the Average Student More Likely to Get In Early Decision?